Christian Christensen (runner)

 Christian August Christensen (6 August 1876 in Copenhagen – 5 December 1956 in Søllerød) was a Danish book printer and track and field athlete.
 He competed at the 1900 Summer Olympics in Paris, France.
-He was a member of Københavns Idræts Forening and served as the club's president from 1903-1905 and from 1916-1918.
+He was a member of Københavns Idræts Forening and served as the club's president from 1903–1905 and from 1916–1918.

-Sports career
+Athletic career

-He took fifth place in the single-round final of the 1500 metres.
-His time is unknown.

-Christensen also competed in the 800 metres.
-He placed fifth in his first-round (semifinals) heat and did not advance to the final.
+Christensen was one of 13 athletes to compete for Denmark at the 1900 Summer Olympics, where he competed in several track and field events.
+In the 800 meter event he placed 5th in his heat and did not advance to the finals.
+In the 1500 meter event he placed fifth out of 9 competitors.